stimm78/Geiger_counter/README.md

 * [Experiments](https://github.com/stimm78/Geiger_counter#experiments)
 * [Acknowledgements](https://github.com/stimm78/Geiger_counter#acknowledgements)

-## Motivation <a name="motivation"></a>
+## Motivation
 The radiation we are observing is ionizing radiation, carriers of enough energy to ionize many common materials.
 The lower bound for this energy is considered to be about 10 eV, which encompasses alpha particles (He nuclei), beta particles (electrons), and gamma rays (photons).
 These subatomic particles are not visible to the naked eye; to verify their existence and our physical models of their behavior, it is necessary to build specialized nuclear detector devices such as our geiger counter.

  In particular, our group was interested in testing the drop-off of the intensity of nuclear radiation with distance and with material thickness.
 We expect that the radiation emitted from our sources are isotropic, so the intensity is expected to drop off as $1/r^2$, where r is the distance from the source.
-By modeling the attenuation of radiation as being attributed to random scattering/absorption by the atoms of an attenuating material, we should also expect the intensity of ionizing radiation should drop off exponentially as $I = I_0e^{(\mu/\rho)\rho t}$.
+By modeling the attenuation of radiation as being attributed to random scattering/absorption by the atoms of an attenuating material, we should also expect the intensity of ionizing radiation should drop off exponentially as $I = I_0e^{\mu t}$, where $I_0$ is the initial intensity of the radiation,  is the linear attenuation coefficient of our material, and t is the thickness of our material.

 ## Theory

+### Geiger Muller Tube
 ![alt text](images/geiger_diagram.png)

 A GM counter is a nuclear detector which is capable of detecting alpha particles, beta particles, and gamma radiation.
 To detect these ionizing particles, the geiger counter is specially designed to amplify the electrical discharge from one ionized atom and read this discharge as a voltage drop across a resistor.